valkey-io/valkey-doc/topics/eval-intro.md

 ## Script replication

-In standalone deployments, a single Valkey instance called _master_ manages the entire database.
+In standalone deployments, a single Valkey instance called _primary_ manages the entire database.
-A [clustered deployment](cluster-tutorial.md) has at least three masters managing the sharded database.
+A [clustered deployment](cluster-tutorial.md) has at least three primaries managing the sharded database.
-Valkey uses [replication](replication.md) to maintain one or more replicas, or exact copies, for any given master.
+Valkey uses [replication](replication.md) to maintain one or more replicas, or exact copies, for any given primary.

 Because scripts can modify the data, Valkey ensures all write operations performed by a script are also sent to replicas to maintain consistency.
 There are two conceptual approaches when it comes to script replication:

-1. Verbatim replication: the master sends the script's source code to the replicas.
+1. Verbatim replication: the primary sends the script's source code to the replicas.
    Replicas then execute the script and apply the write effects.
    This mode can save on replication bandwidth in cases where short scripts generate many commands (for example, a _for_ loop).
-   However, this replication mode means that replicas redo the same work done by the master, which is wasteful.
+   However, this replication mode means that replicas redo the same work done by the primary, which is wasteful.
    More importantly, it also requires [all write scripts to be deterministic](#scripts-with-deterministic-writes).
 1. Effects replication: only the script's data-modifying commands are replicated.
    Replicas then run the commands without executing any scripts.